 After 59 years of being a female on this planet, each year full of its own serious gender-related challenges, you’d think I would have finally come up with a way to handle comments like that.

 (because oh yeah, I realize only months later, thanks to me, he has gotten away with it, so far.
 And believe me, I hate myself for that.
 And when I think of the other writers, many surely more vulnerable than I am, some perhaps students, who have likely heard this kind of thing from him also, I can only hope this essay will help.)
+[Note: I am keeping this writing as is to show how I felt for many months, but please see the note at the end of this post.]

 I didn’t go to the event the next day.
 And I haven’t attended any local literary social events since.
 I still don’t have the stomach for it.